-Want to keep your live Christmas tree looking great all through the holiday season?
-Check out our tips on How to Make Your Christmas Tree Last Longer.
+Want to keep your live Christmas tree looking fresh all through the holiday season?
+Check out our tips for how to make your Christmas tree last longer.

 There’s nothing worse than having a live Christmas tree that’s less than fresh on Christmas Day!
 No one wants to have Christmas around a tree that’s on its last legs, or to deal with all the dropped needles that come with that, but without the proper precautions such a situation can easily occur.

-To help you keep your live Christmas tree looking great all through the holiday season, here’s How to Make Your Christmas Tree Last Longer!
+To help you keep your live Christmas tree looking great all through the holiday season, are our tips to help you make sure your Christmas tree stays fresh until Christmas day.

 1. Make It Home Safe

 Instead, wrap the tree in a tarp or some other sort of protective covering first.
-This way, as it’s buffered from the air on the drive home, so it won’t dry out.
+This way it’s buffered from the air on the drive home so it won’t dry out from the wind.

 2. Cut the Tree Base

 Unless your tree is one you just cut at a farm, it’s quite likely that it was cut weeks ago.
 To allow your tree to soak up water once you get it in its stand, you’ll want to re-cut the tree’s base again.
 About 1/4 inch is sufficient, though more wouldn’t hurt.

 And you don’t need to do any special type of cut to make your Christmas tree last longer.
 A normal straight across cut through the stump will work just fine.

 3. Place Smart